June-Skeeter/Module2_GEOS270_2021W1/docs/Assessment.md

 [**QC12**](Content_Part2_5.md#qc12)
-Which map would show a larger area?
+Which map is a large scale map?

 - 1:1,000
 - 1:1,000,000